Top Model (Polish TV series) season 8

 Top Model, cycle 8 is the eight cycle of an ongoing reality television series based on Tyra Banks' America's Next Top Model that pits contestants from Poland against each other in a variety of competitions to determine who will win the title of the next Polish Top Model.

 Joanna Krupa, who also serves as the lead judge, returned to host the eight cycle.
 Other judges included fashion designer Dawid Woliński, fashion show director Kasia Sokołowska and photographer Marcin Tyszka.
 This is the fifth season of the show to feature male contestants.

 Among the prizes for the season are a contract with Models Plus Management, an appearance on the cover of the Polish issue of Glamour, and 100,000 złotys (US$30,000).

-The international destinations this cycle were London, Moscow, Tel Aviv, Jerusalem, Istanbul and Havana.
+The international destinations this cycle were London, Moscow, Tel Aviv, Jerusalem, Istanbul, Morón.
 The winner of this competition was 20-year-old Dawid Woskanian from Kozy.